jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 </div>

 ### How accurate is watch-based navigation?

+WARNING: From this point forward, you're reading what I _think_ is the truth.
+If my current understanding turns out to contain inaccuracies, then I will correct them as my understanding progresses.
+What I know for sure is that the oversimplified pseudotruths that I've been fed on this topic have proven intolerably bogus.
+{:.tangent}

 It's best for summertime polar expeditions, but it can be plenty useful elsewhere as well.
 Any directional error produced by using your watch as a